mstefanowich/EasyMine.online-Monitor/README.md

 I got tired of checking vertcoin.easymine.online so much to check the progress of my miner(s).
 So, I spoke with the owner of easymine and decided to make my own little tool to monitor my progress.
 I also decided to publish it online so others can use it :)

+EDIT: Due to the constant advancement of EasyMine.online I will no longer be supporting this project.
+The website is updated too frequently to maintain this individual project. :)

 ### **NOTE**
 * Build Version 0.0 is sloppily written and MAY have bugs.
 If you encounter any bugs please let me know.
 I will fix them ASAP.
 This has only been tested on Windows 10.